The Positions in Soccer Explained, Their Numbers, and Roles

 What puts soccer on a level above other professional and recreational sports is that the rules don’t try to limit the abilities of specific positions.

 In soccer, every player has the opportunity to be “the quarterback” whenever the ball is at their feet.
-Whether you’re a forward, midfielder, defense, or even goalkeeper, you’re allowed to deliver that perfect cross or through ball and assist your teammate with a goal.
+Whether you’re a forward, midfielder, defense, or even a goalkeeper, you can deliver that perfect cross or through ball and assist your teammate with a goal.

 Some of the most recognizable players are forwards because forwards make up the field positions in soccer that are typically responsible for the most goals on a team.